 There are 11 mandatory and 14 discretionary grounds for refusal.
 If you are caught by any of these grounds for refusal, the application is most likely to be refused.
 I’ve created a very detailed article and a video explaining General Grounds for Refusal.
 I showed you, guys, how to check if you meet these requirements.
 Please feel free to explore it further.

 You need to score 30 points for the Attributes.
 You’ll get it if you can provide a Confirmation of Acceptance for Studies (CAS).
 CAS is a digital document, containing a unique 14 digit reference number.
 This documents will be issued to you by a college or university where you intend to study (your sponsor).
-They need to be licensed in order to provide a CAS.

 English Language Requirement